esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 - Attack frameworks
 - Stakeholders management
 - Communication plan
-- Disaster recovery plan
+- Disaster recovery plan(refers more specifically to the steps and technologies for recovering from a disruptive event, especially as it pertains to restoring lost data, infrastructure failure, or other technological components.)
-- Business continuity plan
+- Business continuity plan( is a strategy businesses put in place to continue operating with minimal disruption in the event of a disaster)
 - Continuity of operations planning(COOP)
 - Incident response team
 - Retention policies